RyanBrushett/blag/content/posts/how-does-film-work.md

 is to light.
 Modern film comes in a number of speeds and are described by film manufacturers with an ISO value.
-This might be written as ASA but honestly, a comparison of film speeds and the resulting images sounds like it should be its own post.
+This might be written as ASA but honestly, a comparison of film speeds and the resulting images sounds like it should be its own little essay.

 So to be precise: for a given lighting situation, with the other parameters of exposure (shutter speed, aperture) kept the exact same, using the default